 There is no cure for cerebral palsy.
-However, treatments maximize function and physical strength of the child, prevent complications, and improve quality of life.
+However, treatments maximize the function and physical strength of the child, prevent complications, and improve quality of life.
 It is important for parents to educate themselves about treatments, and strive to enhance a CP child’s achievements and progress toward independence.

 Medical treatment often requires a team of a pediatrician, social worker, nurses, occupational therapists, speech therapists, physical therapists, and other medical specialists (e.g., neurologist, rehabilitation physician, pulmonologist, and gastroenterologist).
 Common treatments are:

 Other therapies include:

 Traditional medicine and alternative therapies are helpful, but families must encourage and promote a positive view of life with CP.
 Promoting patience and positive encouragement greatly improves the lives of loved ones with CP.